A Tip Mount for Transporting Sensors and Tools using Soft Growing Robots: Characterization

-An important factor for the function of the soft growing robot is the minimum pressure required to grow.
-The internal pressure can be set higher than the minimum pressure required to grow, and if the robot body material is not restrained by a motor or friction, the additional pressure will either make the soft robot grow faster~\cite{blumenschein2017modeling} or apply more force at its tip~\cite{godaba2019payload}, up to the buckling load of the soft growing robot body.
-The internal pressure is limited on the upper end by the burst pressure of the soft robot body material.
-Adding our device at the robot tip adds friction between the soft robot body material and the device, as well as between the device and the environment, which increases the minimum pressure required to grow.
-Increasing the minimum pressure required to grow decreases the maximum growth speed or the payload that can be pushed before bursting the soft robot body.
+The minimum pressure required to begin growth of a soft growing robot is an important predictor of its capabilities.
+The internal pressure can be set higher than the minimum pressure required to begin growth, and, if the tail is free to move forward, the additional pressure will either make the robot grow faster~\cite{HawkesScienceRobotics2017,blumenschein2017modeling} or apply more force at its tip~\cite{mishima2006development,godaba2019payload}, up to the buckling load of the robot body.
+The maximum internal pressure is limited by the burst pressure of the soft robot body.
+The addition of our tip mount adds friction between the body material and the mount and between the mount and the environment, increasing the minimum pressure required to grow.
+This decreases the maximum growth speed and the maximum pushing force that can be applied before bursting the soft robot body.

-To understand the effect of our device on the minimum pressure to grow (and thus the speed and payload capability of the robot), we conducted a series of growth tests with different parts of our tip mount installed.
-Throughout this paper, we used a low-density polyethylene (LDPE) plastic tube with inflated diameter 8.5 cm and wall thickness 0.06 mm, and for this experiment, we grew the robot horizontally on a foam board floor.
-We slowly increased the pressure in the chamber.
-At each pressure, we loosened the spool in the base and observed whether the robot started growing.
-We recorded the minimum pressure at which growth was observed for each scenario.
+To understand the effect of our tip mount on the pressure to grow (and thus the growth speed and pushing force capability), we conducted growth tests horizontally on a foam board floor with different parts of our device installed.
+We slowly increased the pressure with slack in the tail and observed the minimum pressure at which growth occurred.